Expansion-contraction duality breaking in a Planck-scale sensitive cosmological quantum simulator: Duality breaking

-\textit{Duality breaking.} To simulate trans-Planckian dispersion in the early-universe, the modification $W_k$ must be dynamically driven by dipole-dipole interactions subject to an anisotropic scaling ($b=ab_z$) of the gas along transverse and radial directions~\eqref{eq:scaling2}.
-As a direct consequence, the {\em nonadiabatic correction} $\Delta_k$ breaks the duality between inflation and contraction due to its sensitivity to the power law (it is no longer invariant under $v\to2-v$).
+To simulate trans-Planckian dispersion in the early-universe, the modification $W_k$ must be dynamically driven by dipole-dipole interactions subject to an anisotropic scaling ($b=ab_z$) of the gas along transverse and radial directions~\eqref{eq:scaling2}.
+Consequently, the emergence of {\em trans-Planckian damping} via $\Delta_k$ breaks the duality between inflation and contraction due to its sensitivity to the power law (it is no longer invariant under $v\to2-v$).
 This leads to a modified late time ($\eta\to0^-$) dispersion as follows:

 where the duality breaking at superhorizon scales becomes apparent, with the leading order corrections to the adiabatic case \eqref{eq:dualdisp} (and in turn, to scale-invariance) being prominent at large $k$ for inflation and small $k$ for contraction.
 While the effect is amplified with increasing $R$ in both cases, contraction leads to a different late-time behaviour very close to the critical ``Unruh" value $R\to R_c$ (note that the $a\to0$ and $R\to R_c$ limits of $\Delta_k$ as defined in the second line of \eqref{eq:disp} do not commute):